 When MS Trust supporter Rebecca Morrison signed up to our Alps Trek back in 2016, she could have never imagined just how life-affirming the experience would be.
 In this blog, she writes about her own journey with MS, what inspired her take on a challenge for the MS Trust, and why she’d encourage others to do the same.

 In a new blog, a person with MS chronicles her journey taking part in a clinical trial for the drug bexarotene.
-Part 6, where Hellie ponders what it feels like to be a part of a clinical trial
+Part 12, where Hellie ends up stopping the drug, but still remain on the trial.

 In a new blog, a person with MS chronicles her journey taking part in a clinical trial for the drug bexarotene.
-Part 4, where Hellie takes some massive pills for the first time.
+Part 11, where Hellie wonders if she will still remain on the trial.